DerelictOrg/derelictorg.github.io/docs/packages/glfw3.md

 libs "glfw3" platform="posix"
 ```

 The alternative is to replace the `subConfiguration` with a `versions` entry and give it one of two values, either `Derelict_Static` or `DerelictGLFW3_Static`.
-The former will enable the static binding configuration of any other Derelict packages in your project that support it.
+The former will enable the static binding configuration of all Derelict packages in your project that support it.
 The latter will enable it only for DerelictGLFW3.

 **dub.json**
 ```json